sapcc/limes/docs/users/api-v1-specification.md

 Requires a similar token and request body like `PUT /v1/domains/:domain_id`, but does not attempt to actually change any quotas.

-Returns 200 on success.
+Returns 200 on success, or a 4xx result code otherwise (see below).
 Result is a JSON document like:

 ```json
 {